-If possible, it is desirable to include the specific version number of the existing ITU-R Recommendations and/or Reports referenced in the draft CPM texts.
+A2.5.4 In some cases, specific version number of the existing ITU-R Recommendations and/or Reports may be referenced in the CPM Report.

-6 References to the Radio Regulations, W(A)RC Resolutions or Recommendations in the draft CPM texts a) No. 133 and Article 11 of the ITU Convention;
+A2.6 References to the Radio Regulations, W(A)RC Resolutions or Recommendations in the CPM Report a) No. 133 and Article 11 of the ITU Convention;

-Apart from the relevant sections dealing with regulatory and procedural considerations, it might be necessary to refer to some Radio Regulations, Conference Resolutions and/or Recommendations.
+A2.6.1 Apart from the relevant sections dealing with regulatory and procedural considerations, it might be necessary to refer to some Radio Regulations, Conference Resolutions and/or Recommendations.
 However, in order to reduce the number of pages, the text of those Radio Regulations or other regulatory references should not be repeated or quoted.